Fact Sheet 125

 Viral Load Tests

 The PCR (polymerase chain reaction) method uses an enzyme to multiply the HIV in the blood sample.
 Then a chemical reaction marks the virus.
 The markers are measured and used to calculate the amount of virus.
-Roche and Abbott produce this type of test.
+This is the most widely used viral load test.

 The bDNA (branched DNA) method combines a material that gives off light with the sample.
 This material connects with the HIV particles.
 The amount of light is measured and converted to a viral count.
 Bayer produces this test.